Alisjj/Mentor/README.md

 # Mentors Marketplace

 This project is a marketplace to find developers and freelancers.
 A mentor can invite you to join a session.
 Once a session is complete, clients can pay for the session using Stripe.
 Payouts to mentors are done using Stripe connect.

-You can learn how to build this project from scratch on [JustDjango](http://learn.justdjango.com).

 Here is an overview of the features:
 - See a list of mentors